Kkthnx-Wow/WTFacts/README.md

   - Enable or disable the addon.
   - Adjust the cooldown between facts to prevent spam.
   - Set a delay for when facts are sent after events.
-  - Choose which events trigger facts (COMING SOON!).
+  - Choose which events trigger facts.
 - **Group Aware**: Sends facts to the most appropriate chat channel:
   - `INSTANCE_CHAT` for random dungeon/raid groups.
   - `RAID` for raid groups.
   - `PARTY` for regular party groups.
-  - `SAY` when solo.

 ## Triggered Events